Common types of health insurance plans

 • You’ll pay higher monthly premiums.

-• Your employees will have to meet an annual deductible.
+• Your employees must meet an annual deductible.

 Health maintenance organization (HMO) plans

 Next up is the health maintenance organization (HMO) plan.
-These medical plans offer participants a wide range of medical services through a network of providers.
-Provider networks contract only with the HMO, which then agrees to provide healthcare to members.
+These policies offer participants a wide range of medical services through a network of providers that contract exclusively with the HMO and agree to provide healthcare to its members.
+This is the most popular type of health plan on the ACA individual market2.

-HMOs usually require employees to choose a primary care doctor before receiving medical care.
-But, they tend to have lower out-of-pocket costs for covered services.
-Employees may only have a deductible after their coverage starts and usually have a low copay.
+HMOs typically require employees to choose a primary care physician before receiving medical care.
+However, they tend to have lower out-of-pocket costs for covered services.
+Employees may only have a deductible after their coverage starts, and usually have low copay amounts.

 With an HMO, employees must have a referral from their PCP to see a specialist.
 Additionally, most HMO plans only cover employees who go outside their network for emergency care.